kanglicheng/code-school/full-stack-project/proposal/README.md

 ![Issues overview][issues_overview]

-As you create your app, you will be able to close issues.
-There are two main ways to do this:
+As you create your app, you will write code that satisfies an issue.
+Make sure that you have tested that part of your code thoroughly!
+If this issue is a `core-feature` or PA-created, you should:
-1. Click on the issue, scroll to the bottom, and click "Close Issue"
+1. Comment on the issue mentioning that you have completed it.
+Make sure to include your PA's username!
-2. Close the issue when you commit working code.
+2. They will review your code and Heroku site.

-Once you have tested the part of your code that fulfills the needs of the issue, you can include a [special command][git_keywords] in your git commit message telling GitHub to automatically close the issue.
-Simply include the keyword and the number of the issue that you are closing, and GitHub does the rest!
+  + If they are satisfied, your PA will close the issue.

-![terminal][gcm_resolves_issue]
+  + If there are any additional changes to be made, your PA will leave a comment describing the them.
+At which point, you should make those changes and then leave a new comment with your PA's Github username when it is completed for another review.

-After you have closed an issue, any milestones associated with that issue will be updated.
+After your PA has closed an issue, any milestones associated with that issue will be updated.
 You can click on any milestone to see the remaining issues for that milestone.

 ![50% completed milestone][milestones_overview]